JaberQezelbash/finetune-Qwen2.5-1.5B-Instruct/README.md

 ## Dataset
-The CSV file, publicly available on [Kaggle](https://www.kaggle.com/datasets/thedevastator/comprehensive-medical-q-a-dataset), contains:
+The Q&A dataset is publicly available on [Kaggle](https://www.kaggle.com/datasets/thedevastator/comprehensive-medical-q-a-dataset).
+It contains the folllowing variables:
-- `qtype`
+- `Question Type`
 - `Question`
 - `Answer`